johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 So I planned to use the Tweetledee application on a subdomain on my hosting account, so it would be nice an snug in it's own environment.

-After I downloaded [the latest version of Tweetledee](https://github.com/chrissimpkins/tweetledee/releases), and then transfered all files using [my favourite FTP client FileZilla](https://filezilla-project.org/), to the web space in the fresh sub domain.
+After I downloaded [the latest version of Tweetledee](https://github.com/chrissimpkins/tweetledee/releases), you need to set your Twitter App consumer keys in the designated PHP file and your done.

+You can then transfer all Tweetledee files using your [favourite FTP client FileZilla](https://filezilla-project.org/) to your web space and your done.

 ## Why a sub domain?

-The sub domain helps for setting up specific security *.htaccess* rules to allow cross-side scripting headers rules which are I found important to me since I didn't want just anyone to use my set up of Tweetledee and *steal* my precious bandwidth.
+The sub domain helps for setting up specific security *.htaccess* rules to allow cross-side scripting headers rules which are quite important since you don'T want just anyone to be able to *take advantage* of your Tweetledee set-up and *steal* my precious bandwidth, right?

 The *.htaccess* commands: